 CloudCodes – One of the Most Preferred Cloud Access Security Broker (CASB) Providers Worldwide

 CloudCodes have been providing the Cloud Access Security Broker (CASB) solution to more than 350+ organization across the world.
-This includes customer from manufacturing, broking, bank, retail, logistics, health and education domain.
+This includes customers from manufacturing, broking, bank, retail, logistics, health, and education domain.